Paul1365972/Ilblu/README.md

 ## Developing

-To get started clone this repository and run `./gradlew paperInit paperApplyPatches` or `./ilblu patch init` to setup your workspace.
+To get started clone this repository and run `./gradlew paperInitApply` or `./ilblu patch init` to setup your workspace.

 ### Creating patches